 Years ago hazel had been planted in parallel lines along the west boundary of the wood.
 The lower footpath runs between this hazel "corridor".
 However coppicing was not maintained, and the hazel that received the most light became completely overgrown, robbing light from reaching into the wood, and stifling growth of its parallel brother.
 This line of hazel has very nearly disappeared - just a few remnants remain.
 The overgrown hazel had started to fall "off their stools", signalling that they were at their terminal height.

 When the timing is right (wood management can only take place between September and March, to minimise the impact to nesting birds, and growth of plants within the wood), we continue with the management strategy for Coombe Wood.
 Steve Hall started in the 2015-2016 season with coppicing the hazel.
 As instructed by the management plan, coppicing has been undertaken in three stages, in order to reduce the impact to the flora and fauna.
 By the close of the 2016-2017 season, two stages of coppicing had been achieved.
 The third section will be undertaken during 2019-2020 season.

 We have been really encouraged by the re-growth that has already occurred with the coppicing - these trees are healthy and were more than ready for their "haircut"!
 Replanting of the hazel borders will start during the 2020-2021 season.

-During the 2016-2017 season, Steve was able to move into the wood itself, starting with one section - the least populated section of the wood.
+During the 2016-2017 season, we were able to move into the wood itself, starting with one section - the least populated section of the wood.
 The leggiest, thinnest trees have been felled, leaving the strongest specimens.
 Re-growth from the felled trees will create a much needed understory.
 More light into the wood floor has stimulated a host of new plant life - blue bells, wood anemones, delightful primroses now litter the floor.
 We are keeping fingers crossed for an orchid!